VincDub/NLPvs/README.md

-# NLPvs (11/05/2020 Update)
+# NLPvs (16/05/2020 Update)

 <h2>About NLPvs</h2>

-NLPvs is a WIP student project aimed to classify a large ammount of text from PDF files by using an unsupervised ML alforithm based on K-means.
+NLPvs is a WIP student project aimed to classify a large ammount of text from PDF files by using an unsupervised ML algorithm based on K-means.
 Although it has been imagined to crunch research-oriented documents written in French (such as thesis, etc...), its use could be easily extended to other fields.

 <img src="schema.png"/>